maxrd2/DivvyDroid/README.md

 `DivvyDroid` is an Qt/C++ application for remote controlling you Android device.
 It implements ADB TCP client.
 It was written and tested under Linux, but it should also compile under Windows and Mac OS X.

 - Requires ADB to be installed, root might help on some devices
-- Display Android device screen using screencap (JPEG, PNG, RAW) over ADB TCP
+- Direct device communication over internal ADB client and TCP
+- Fast android device display streaming using screenrecord (H.264)
 - Fast and accurate keyboard and touch handling using android monkey and by direct writes to device's /dev/input
+- Fallback to display streaming using screencap (JPEG, PNG, RAW)
 - Fallback to slow adb shell input command, when monkey is unavailable or without permissions to write to /dev/input

 ![screenshot](https://user-images.githubusercontent.com/1187381/57383580-5a513e00-71af-11e9-864b-68f31cb5e7b1.png)